 Under the provisions of the Queensland University of Technology Act 1998 (QUT Act), particularly Schedule 1 concerning Control of Traffic and Conduct on University Land, the University may regulate and control access to QUT land as well as the conduct of persons and the presence and use of vehicles on that land.

-Emergency access to all rooms and buildings can be gained at any time by contacting campus security personnel on extension 85585 (or free call 1800 06 5585).
+Emergency access to all rooms and buildings can be gained at any time, on approval of QUT Security, by contacting campus security personnel on extension 85585 (or free call 1800 06 5585).

-Staff and students are required to carry their QUT-issued identity card at all times so that they can easily establish their identity after hours and therefore not be impeded in carrying out their programs of work and research.
+Staff and students are required to carry their QUT-issued identity card at all times to verify their identity after hours.
+This ensures programs of work, research and learning will not be impeded.

-Enquiries into items of property lost on campus may be made at the Campus HiQ.
-Any property found on campus should also be handed in at the Campus HiQ where details of the find will be recorded.
+Enquiries regarding lost property on campus are made through HiQ.
+Any property found on campus should be handed in at HiQ or to a Security Officer when details of the property and where found will be recorded.
 The item will be held by the University until claimed or sent for disposal.

 Safety surrounding the handling and movement of cash can be maintained by the anticipation, recognition and appraisal of a crime risk and by taking steps to remove or reduce such risk.

-Approved procedures related to the safe handling and movement of cash are available from the Security Manager.
+Approved procedures related to the safe handling and movement of cash are available from the Manager, Security and Emergency Management.

 QUT recognises that the fear of crime and personal violence is an important factor in public perception of safety on campus.
 In an effort to address this, closed circuit television (CCTV) operates on campus for community safety purposes and in accordance with the Information Privacy Act 2009 (Qld).

-The aim of the CCTV program, which operates overtly in public places, is to assist in the prevention of crimes against people or property.
-The objectives are
+The purpose of the CCTV program, which operates overtly in public places, is to assist in the prevention, detection or investigation of crimes against people or property and the investigation of health, safety and environmental hazards, harm or incidents.
+The objectives are: